Henry H. Rose

-Henry Howard Rose (1856–1923) was the 29th Mayor of Los Angeles from July 1913 to July 1915.
-He only served for one term.
-He was regarded as "anti- [trade] unionist".
+Henry Howard Rose (November 27, 1856 – July 21, 1923) was an American politician who served as the 29th Mayor of Los Angeles from July 1913 to July 1915, serving only for one term.
+He was regarded as "anti-unionist".
 He was at first against the Mulholland annexation proposal but, after taking office, he switched positions.

+Born in Taycheedah, Wisconsin, he attended Fond du Lac High School and was admitted to the Wisconsin bar in 1881.
+He was a member of the Wisconsin National Guard from 1880 to 1888, then moved to Pasadena, California, to practice law.
+There, he was elected as justice of the peace in 1890 and as city recorder in 1891.
+He continued his practice working in Los Angeles municipal government and ran for mayor in 1913, defeating John W. Shenk in a runoff election.
+As mayor, he presided over the opening of the Owens Valley aqueduct.

 According to the Los Angeles Times, Rose was: "[a] socialist and progressive, Rose was also a crack pistol shot, winning many matches, even against the police chief."
+He was a Mason and a member of the California Club.

+Rose married Gertrude C. Ruggles in 1884.
+They had one child, named Augustus, before she died in 1909.
+Rose remarried to Leonie E. Klein in 1910.